GrammarViz2/grammarviz2_site/src/morea/anomaly/reading-a1.md

 time look-up) to decode the frequency of occurrences for all patterns in their discretized form.
 Similar to that defined in VizTree, Chen et al.[7] also consider anomalies to be the most infrequent time series patterns.
 The authors use support count to compute the anomaly score of each pattern.
-Although the definition of anomalies by Chen et al. is similar to discords, their technique requires more input parameters such as the precision of the slope $e$, the number of anomalous patterns $k$, or the minimum threshold.
+Although the definition of anomalies by Chen et al. is similar to discords, their technique requires more input parameters such as the precision of the slope \\(e\\), the number of anomalous patterns \\(k\\), or the minimum threshold.
 In addition, the anomalies discussed in their paper contain only two points.
 Wei et al. [8] suggest another method that uses time series bitmaps to measure similarity.

 Finally, some previous work has examined the use of algorithmic randomness for time series anomaly discovery.